zauberkraut/roughsort/README.md

 `make test`

 For usage instructions, run (after building):
-`roughsort`
+`roughsort -h`

 To sort a randomly-generated array of 20000 integers, run:
-`roughsort -c -n 20000`
+`roughsort -n 20000`

+To compare the sorting results to a reference implementation, add the -t flag:
+`roughsort -tn 20000`

-No CUDA kernels are implemented yet, so the binary must be run with the '-c' flag to disable GPU computation.
+No CUDA kernels are implemented yet.